 The Department currently offers comprehensive exams in six fields, including:

-At the end of the Autumn Quarter of the second year, students need to declare two chosen fields for examination.
+Students are required to take and pass a comprehensive exam in the main field by the beginning of the third year.
 Course prerequisites for comprehensive exams typically include either a field seminar that is offered no less than once every other year or a sequence or collection of courses that are offered over two years.
 All fields provide the materials students should master in order to be considered "certified" in that area.
 Each field decides, in advance, the nature and grading of the exam.
 A student who fails an exam is entitled to one re-test, but failure to pass an exam after two attempts may be grounds for not allowing a student to continue in the program.

 Credit for Prior Graduate Work

 Students who have prior graduate work may use as many as five graduate courses completed at other universities to count towards fulfillment of the department’s course requirement.
 Students seeking this reduction in the number of required courses should petition in writing to the DGS.
 Graduate courses previously completed within our department will count on a one-to-one basis towards the fulfilment of the department’s course requirement.
-Students may not use an MA thesis written elsewhere as a substitute for the MA thesis here.
-The only exception is that MA theses written at the University of Chicago, where one of the faculty advisors is in the Department, are acceptable, if so certified by a second advisor from the Department.
-Students may use a prior MA thesis as the basis for the MA thesis with the consent of faculty advisors, following the above deadlines.
-The final MA thesis must meet regular Department requirements and standards.
-(Do not assume that because the MA thesis was accepted elsewhere that it will be accepted here.
-Most students find that substantial work is required to have the prior MA thesis meet Department standards; many find it easier to simply pick a new topic on which to write the MA thesis.)
+Students may not use an MA thesis written elsewhere as a substitute for the MA paper here.
+The only exception is that MA papers written at the University of Chicago, where one of the faculty advisors is in the Department, are acceptable, if so certified by a second advisor from the Department.
+Students may use a prior MA paper as the basis for the MA paper with the consent of faculty advisors, following the above deadlines.
+The final MA paper must meet regular Department requirements and standards.
+(Do not assume that because the MA paper was accepted elsewhere that it will be accepted here.
+Most students find that substantial work is required to have the prior MA paper meet Department standards; many find it easier to simply pick a new topic on which to write the MA paper.)

 The MA Degree